dvelasco/first_app/README.markdown

 This is the first app for this tut.

-blah blah and more blah and blah and blah(a).
+blah blah and more blah and blah and blah blah(b).